Nishant R.

 Marketing Campaigns

-Key differences between a product manager vs project manager
+Product manager vs project manager

 Product and project managers focus on different parts of a business’s operations and strategy.

-Product managers are responsible for a product’s entire lifecycle, from concept to retirement.
-They focus on long-term strategies, including product vision, market positioning, and continuous improvement from user feedback.
-Their responsibilities extend beyond individual projects, addressing the product’s success over time.
+Scope of ResponsibilitiesProduct managers are responsible for a product’s entire lifecycle from concept to retirement.
+They focus on long-term strategy including product vision, market positioning and continuous improvement from user feedback.
+Their scope goes beyond individual projects and looks at the product success over time.

 Time Horizon

 Project managers often focus on defined phases with specific deadlines and deliverables.
-They aim to complete projects efficiently while meeting time, budget, and scope requirements.
+They aim to complete projects efficiently while meeting time, budget and scope requirements.

 Goals and Outcomes of a Product Manager vs Project Manager